AI Art: What It Is and How It Gets Created

 Image: Shutterstock

-AI art refers to any digital art generated by artificial intelligence — where a machine leverages algorithms to create unique images, videos, audio and written material.
+AI art refers to any digital art created by a type of artificial intelligence known as generative AI — where a machine leverages algorithms to create unique images, videos, audio and written material.
 Trained on billions of annotated examples of existing artwork, styles and techniques, AI art generators produce creations that mimic the characteristics of human-made works.

 What Is AI Art?

-AI art is digital content that has been created with artificial intelligence.
+AI art is digital content that has been created using generative AI.
 While it is more commonly associated with visual mediums like images and videos, AI art also includes written works and audio compositions.

 Image generators like Midjourney, text generators like ChatGPT, music generators like Suno and video generators like Sora enable anyone to instantly conjure up realistic content in a matter of seconds — without having to wield a brush, pencil, musical instrument or camera.
 All you have to do is type a few words into a text box.

-The inner workings of AI art generators are fundamentally mysterious even to their creators — which means their outputs are often unexpected.
-Controlling them is a collaborative, repetitive process, where users tweak their creations with prompt engineering rather than choosing between pencils and oil paint, or changing the aperture of their camera lens.
+The inner workings of AI art generators are fundamentally mysterious, which means their outputs are often unexpected.
+Controlling them is a collaborative, repetitive process, where users tweak their creations with prompt engineering.

-“It’s not like water color painting,” digital artist Lev Manovich told Built In.
+“It’s not like watercolor painting,” digital artist Lev Manovich told Built In.
 “You don’t have to decide every line or every brush stroke.
 You give it a direction and you get something — it surprises you.”
-From there, the user “curates” what the generator makes, he continued, refining their prompt over and over again until the tool produces something they like.
+From there, the user “curates” what the generator makes, he continued, refining their prompt over and over again.

 Related ReadingNavigating the Hype, Hope and Doom of OpenAI’s Sora